SystemsPurge/dps-server/README.md

 # Usage

-Run docker image `soullessblob/dps-server: alpha` or install requirements.txt ( in venv or otherwise ) , source the sv-env.sh script and run `uvicorn api-script:app --host 0.0.0.0 --port 5000`.
+Run docker image `soullessblob/dps-server: alpha` or install requirements.txt ( in venv or otherwise ) , source the sv-env.sh script and run `uvicorn api-script:app --host 0.0.0.0 --port 5000` (requires python).
 Source the client-env.sh to use the CLI to query the server.
 Make sure to change the paths in the scripts beforehand.
 The fastapi documentation reflects the usage of the cli as well.